 An Environmental Management Plan (EMP) defines the strategy for assessing environmental matters and outlines the Environmental Management System.
-The EMP better enables Project Teams to manage environmental performance and apply appropriate resource.
+The EMP better enables Delivery Teams to manage environmental performance and apply appropriate resource.

-The EMP is applicable to both the Environmental Impact Screening and Scoping (EISS) approach (EMP01 to EMP05) and the more in depth Environmental Impact Management (EIM) approach (EMP06 to EMP08).
+The EMP is applicable to both the Environmental Impact Screening and Scoping (EISS) approach (EMP01 to EMP04) and the more in depth Environmental Impact Management (EIM) approach (EMP06 to EMP08).
 The EMP shall be applied proportionally to the POEMS option taken.
-The decision point for the choice between EISS and EIM is at EMP05.
+The decision point for the choice between EISS and EIM is at EMP04.